Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Inverse-Probit Model

 In coming up with solutions for these challenges, we take into consideration the complex design of our motivating tone learning experiments, so that our approach is easily extendable to longitudinal mixed model settings, allowing us to (a) estimate the smoothly varying trajectories of the parameters as the participants learn over time, (b) accommodate the heterogeneity between the participants, and (c) compare between the estimates not just within but also crucially between the different panels.

-Similar to the {\it sum to zero} constraint in the multinomial probit model of \cite{burgette2012trace}, we impose a symmetric {\it sum to a constant} constraint on the drift parameters $\bmu_{1:d_{0},s}$ to identify our new class of inverse-probit models, although our implementation is quite different from theirs.
-We conduct inference by starting with an unconstrained prior, then sampling from the corresponding unconstrained posterior, finally projecting these samples to the constrained space through a minimal distance mapping.
+Similar to the {\it sum to zero} constraint in the multinomial probit model of \cite{Burgette2021A}, we impose a symmetric {\it sum to a constant} constraint on the drift parameters $\bmu_{1:d_{0},s}$ to identify our new class of inverse-probit models, although our implementation is quite different from theirs.
+To conduct inference, we start with an unconstrained prior, then sample from the corresponding unconstrained posterior, and finally project these samples to the constrained space through a minimal distance mapping.
+Similar ideas have previously been applied to satisfy natural constraints in other contexts.
+See, e.g., \cite{Dunson2003Bayesian, Gunn2005Transformation}.

 This approach is significantly advantageous both from a modeling and a computational perspective.
-On one hand, the basic building blocks are relatively easily extended to complex longitudinal mixed model settings, on the other hand, posterior computation is facilitated as this allows the use of conjugate priors for the unconstrained parameters.
+On one hand, the basic building blocks are relatively easily extended to complex longitudinal mixed model settings, on the other, posterior computation is facilitated as this allows the use of conjugate priors for the unconstrained parameters.
 Projection of the drift parameters onto the same space further makes them directly comparable, allowing clustering within and across the panels.
+The projected drifts can now be interpreted only on a relative scale but such compromises are not avoidable given the challenges we face.